wichayutdew/paidy-assignment/README.md

    Currencies there will be 36*2 = 72 possible pairs.
    > With this cache preparation, for first 5 minutes, after the service is booted, we will be able to save multiple requests to One Frame API.
+2. Initially thought of refreshing entire cache on every api call but decide not to implement.
+   > At first, I thought of refreshing all the rates cacehe on every API call.
+   > But then I realized that on a production environment, the respone time on One Frame API might be worse if we fetch all the 72 pairs at once.
+   > That's why I decide to not implement it and just fetch only the requested pair to keep latency low.
+   >
+   > But thing will change if we are able to get to know logic behind One Frame API and turns our fetching all the rates at once wouldn't increase the latency by a lot.
+   > In that case, this will benefit the Forex service's latency by a lot.
+3. Fetch Redis token (password) once during service's startup
+   > As redis token (password) is required during client creation, unlike One Frame API token where it's needs during API call.

 ### Caveat